BILLAHMASUM325/BILLAHMASUM325/README.md

 - 👋 Hi, I’m @BILLAHMASUM325
 - 👀 I’m interested in Software developing
-- 🌱 I’m currently learning GUI for Python
+- 🌱 I’m currently learning JavaScript

 <!---
 BILLAHMASUM325/BILLAHMASUM325 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.